 When did Amazon Alexa launch?

 Amazon originally debuted Alexa alongside the original Echo smart speaker in 2014.
 While the first Echo device was impressive in its own right, the ecosystem around Alexa has grown tremendously over the past few years.

-Outside of Amazon's proprietary hardware, Alexa is also showing up in new and interesting integrations for major brands around the world.
-At CES 2017, for example, Ford automobiles, robots, kitchen appliances, and even other brands of smart speakers showed off Alexa integrations.
+Outside of Amazon’s proprietary hardware, Alexa is showing up in new and interesting integrations for major brands around the world.
+Alexa can now be found in notebook PCs, headphones, wearable and smart home devices, as well as in vehicles from Audi, BMW, Ford, Lincoln, Lexus, SEAT, and Toyota.
 Additionally, some hobbyists are even creating their own versions of the Echo using a Raspberry Pi.
-The next Alexa device could be something completely new and original in the space.

 - Amazon Alexa will now talk to GE’s connected appliances in smart home push (TechRepublic)